How to Run International Payroll for Employees in the Philippines [2024]

 Frequently asked questions about running payroll in the Philippines

-What are the employer costs for full-time employees in the Philippines?
+What are the payroll deductions in the Philippines?

-Employers are responsible for deducting the following from their full-time employees’ paychecks.
+Employers are responsible for monthly contributions, which means deducting the following from their full-time employees’ paychecks.
 Along with social security and health insurance contributions, employers must also help subsidize a government program that provides housing loans and financial assistance to Filipino citizens in search of affordable housing, known as the Pag-IBIG Fund.
 Find the details for employer costs below:

 Payroll Contribution